 516 libc regex misses \< and \> word delimiters

 Approved by: email@example.com

-Updated by Yuri Pankov about 3 years ago
+Updated by Yuri Pankov over 3 years ago

 Small issue here - usage() is missing \n at the end:

 yuri@illumos:~$ /usr/bin/sed -i /usr/bin/sed: option requires an argument -- i usage: sed script [-Ealn] [-i extension] [file ...] sed [-Ealn] [-i extension] [-e script] ... [-f script_file] ... [file ...]yuri@illumos:~$